kdesai2018/kdesai2018.github.io/about.md

 permalink: /about/
 ---

 Welcome to my blog/personal website!
-Feel free to reach out to me using the methods in the footer :smile:
+Feel free to reach out to me using the methods in the footer.

 <!-- Click [here](static/resume.pdf) to check out my most recent resume and see my contact information. -->